MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

 ---
 # required metadata

-title: Set up and deploy on-premises environments (Platform update 41 and later)
+title: Set up and deploy on-premises environments (Application 10.0.32 and later)
-description: This article explains how to plan, set up, and deploy Microsoft Dynamics 365 Finance + Operations (on-premises) with Platform update 41 and later.
+description: This article explains how to plan, set up, and deploy Microsoft Dynamics 365 Finance + Operations (on-premises) with Application version 10.0.32 and later.
 author: faix
 ms.date: 10/10/2022
 ms.topic: article